Komodo/komodo-website/src/pages/blog/2014-09/the-history-of-komodo.html.md

 ## Version 6.x - 2010 to 2012

-Version 6 polished the new UI introduced in 5.0 a bit more, but also introduced the vertical tabs in the sidebars.
-I've never been a big fan of those personally but they were a distinctive part of Komodo for quite a while since the release of 5.0.
+Version 6 polished the new UI introduced in 5.0 a bit, but also introduced the vertical tabs in the sidebars.
+I've never been a big fan of those personally but they were a distinctive part of Komodo for quite a while.

 Notable changes included: